google/WebFundamentals/src/content/en/tools/workbox/guides/get-started.md

 ![Example console logs from routing a JavaScript file.](../images/guides/get-started/routing-example.png)

-Workbox has routed the request for any `.js` files and used the network first strategy to determine how to respond to the request.
+Workbox has routed the request for any script resources and used the network first strategy to determine how to respond to the request.
 You can look in the caches of DevTools to check that the request has actually been cached.